Swap76/Learn-JavaScript/docs/JavaScript_Basics/number_methods.md

 Converts a number to its exponential form.
 The returned value is a string that represents the Number object in exponential notation

 **.toFixed()**
 Formats a number using the fixed-point notation.
 It allows you to format a number with a specific number of digits to the right of the decimal.
-Numbers will be rounded is ncessary.
+Numbers will be rounded if necessary.

 Its return value is a string with the given number using fixed-point notation.
 If the number given is negative, the return value will be a number and won't be converted into a string.